stefengeoffrey/demo/README.md

-# Implementing GitOps with GitHub Actions and ArgoCD to deploy Helm Charts on Kubernetes
+# Implementing GitOps with GitHub Actions and ArgoCD to deploy Helm Charts on Kubernetes!